arunbalajeev/CrossnullNumberGame/Readme.txt

-This is a Single player Number Game
+A Number Game- Single Player

-Visual C++: MS Visual Studio
+Developed in Visual C++ (MS Visual Studio)

+Begin Game: Debug/CrossNull.exe

 Features:

-1) Analytical Skills
-2) Interactive game of arranging numbers to maximize row and minimize column

-Improvements:

-More scope of improvement indesign, mode...
+1) Interactive Single player game developed in Visual C++
+2) Improve analytical skills
+3) It just provide a basic platform for a number game development.

+Scope of Improvement:

+1) Scores can be clearly defined and create database for the same.
+2) Can be made into a multiplayer game
+3) Employment of more rigorous mathematical calculations Scope do not end but to my imagination

 Arun Balajee Vasudevan
 Indian Institute of Technology Jodhpur arunbalajeev@iitj.ac.in